Nice0Man/object-storage/docs/08-testing.md

     time.Sleep(5 * time.Second)

     // Verify object exists on site2 and site3
-    // (requires connecting to other MinIO instances) }
+    // (requires connecting to other Object Storage instances) }
 ```